Mohanaprasath055/Perfect_Perfume/README.md

 # PERFECT PERFUME

 A scalable e-commerce platform for direct perfume sales, focusing on backend system integration and user interface optimization.
-Implemented a dynamic cart system to enhance the shopping experience, ensuring smooth transactions and user interactions.
-Integrated OTP verification for secure user authentication and an email confirmation system for order notifications using Flask-Mail.
-Now hosted on *Vercel* for seamless deployment.
+Implemented a dynamic cart system to enhance the shopping experience, ensuring smooth transactions and user interactions with an order confirmation email system.
+Now hosted on **Vercel** for seamless deployment.

 ---